jayunit100/jayunit100.github.io/mtngapathy.md

 - Dont create unnecessary meeting pressure let folks know this meeting is OPTIONAL.
   - But... to counter this - make sure CAMERAS ARE ON in mtngs, so those who DO come are really there and participating.
 - Say good morning to people in a public channel when you join work for the day, and say goodbye when you leave.
-- Dont say hellp to people in a DM nohello.org.
+- Dont say hello to people in a DM nohello.org.
 Thats totally silly.

 # EFFICIENCY